-IC 1101 (1 billion l.y. away) is one of the largest galaxies known to humanity.
+IC 1101 (1 billion l.y. away) is a supergiant elliptical galaxy, one of the largest known galaxies.
 It spans 6 million l.y. and contains about 100 trillion stars.
 Image Credit: David A. Aguilar (CfA)

-Most large galaxies, including the Milky Way, have a supermassive black hole at their center.
+It’s thought that almost every large galaxy, including the Milky Way, has a supermassive black hole at its center.
 The image above shows Galaxy NGC 1068, whose core (inset) contains a supermassive black hole.